 Families with young children are always welcome to worship with us.
 Feel free to take a quiet bag with coloring pages and crayons to your seat, found hanging in the coat closet.
 Choir – Meets immediately after worship today for rehearsal.
 ALL voices are needed.
 When you show up, you will NEVER be asked to sing alone.
 You can just show up and watch.
 Please contact Wally Winters at (313) 318-6514 if you have any questions.

 Adult Information Class meets Thursday, 7pm to 8:30p to acquaint students with Luther’s catechism and an overall outline of Christian teaching.
 They will enable one to affirm the Lutheran understanding of the faith and receive the sacraments as a church member.
 Call Pastor Zeile for info, questions, etc. (313-802-1146)

 Bible Study meets at 10:30am in the basement – please join us following worship!
-This week, Pastor Zeile leads us in Romans 1 – original sin A continental style breakfast will be served.
+This week, Pastor Zeile leads us in Romans 9.
+Coffee and a light continental style breakfast will be served.